CHCHD10: FTDALS2

-Spinal muscular atrophy, Jokela type (SMAJ)
+SMAJ

 Spinal muscular atrophy, Jokela type (SMAJ) is an autosomal dominant, slowly progressive, lower motor neuron disease.
 SMAJ is characterized by adult-onset of muscle cramps and fasciculations affecting the proximal and distal muscles of the upper and lower limbs.
 The disorder results in weakness and mild muscle atrophy later in life.

-Myopathy, isolated mitochondrial, autosomal dominant (IMMD)
+IMMD

 Myopathy, isolated mitochondrial, autosomal dominant (IMMD) is a mitochondrial myopathy presenting with severe exercise intolerance, progressive proximal weakness, and lactic acidemia.
 The disorder is slowly progressive, with later involvement of facial muscles, muscles of the upper limbs, and distal muscles.

 Others

 Mutations in CHCHD10 has also been found to be associated with cerebellar ataxia, frontotemporal dementia (FTD), and other mitochondrial diseases.

 Interactions

 CHCHD10 has been known to interact with C1QBP, CLPX, FAF1, RNASEH1, ZNF444, KLF13, and other proteins.